Travelling Actors: Legacy

 In later years, director Mikio Naruse cited Travelling Actors, despite interventions from the censors during production, as one of his personal favourites.
 Naruse biographer Catherine Russell saw Travelling Actors, alongside Hideko the Bus Conductor and This Happy Life, as part of a series of films with an "interesting twist on national policy principles in that they point to a certain sacred character of everyday life […] and characters gaining some kind of insight in [its] value".

+Travelling Actors was screened at the Harvard Film Archive in 2005 as part of its retrospective on Mikio Naruse.